1-8192/Simpet/README.md

 ### Running Instructions

+1. Clone the repo locally.
+2. If you have a copy of the postgres DB, please import it locally using PgAdmin or another similar UI program, and ask me for login credentials, unless you want to use your own.
+Alternatively, you can run the java classes in the 'scripts' folder to populate a new database with some test data.
-Clone the repo locally and navigate to the main.PetSimulation Java Class.
+3. Navigate to the main.PetSimulation Java Class.
 Run the "main" method and follow the prompts to see your virtual pet come to life.
-Pet data is saved to the savedPets.bin file, so make sure saved data exists before loading from the file.